How To Pay Off Your Debts Fast

 If you owe money on a credit card or overdraft with a high interest rate, it may be worth consolidating your debts with a personal loan.
 Personal loans often charge a lower APR and will help you establish a period over which you’ll clear the debt.
 However, these loans should be avoided where possible as they tend to charge a high interest rate.

 If you’re paying interest on credit card debt, consider switching your balance to a 0% transfer deal.
 A 0% balance transfer credit card can help you pay off your outstanding debt by moving the balance from one card to a new one with a 0% interest rate.
 Reducing the amount of monthly interest will help you pay off the outstanding balance faster.

 Whichever way you choose to pay off debt, you should only take out a payday or personal loan if you’re sure you can keep up with repayments.
 It’s important to pay off your debt before putting money into your savings, as the average interest rates on instant-access savings accounts are significantly lower than those on a credit card.

 If your creditors are threatening to take you to court, these charities can help you to develop a plan for managing your debt, and provide you with helpful advice along the way.

 You can find out more information about how to deal with debt problems from Step Change.

 If you’re struggling to keep up with your loan repayments, you may be considering selling your house to pay off debt.
 Whether you urgently need to pay off credit card debt, payday loans or stop repossession, selling your property to release equity quickly can help you regain control of your finances.

-If you’d like to sell your property quickly, contact our team of experienced professionals at Good Move today.
+If you’d like to sell your property quickly to a cash property buyer, contact our team of experienced professionals at Good Move today.